 Email helped keep Earthtone9 top-of-mind among fans and Facebook acted as a catalyst for spreading the word and getting the download to fans, who could then share it with their friends.

 This growing audience helped when the band asked for help from fans to record their first full-length album in a decade, because now, instead of a few hundred people, Earthtone9 had over 6,000 email contacts and over 2,000 Facebook fans.

 In just three weeks, Earthtone9 finished their Pledge Music campaign and then some, reaching 114% of the fundraising goal.

 “Fan funding is a whole new online concept that’s just getting started,” Owen says.
 “As we do more shows and add more email addresses to our list, we continue to grow influence.”

 He adds that Pledge Music allowed Earthtone9 to raise “some serious money” that has let them have total creative freedom of their new album and its production, with enough to spare to create a music video for the new single.
 For the first time in about eight years, Earthtone9 is going to release a new album, in large part thanks to the fans that never forgot them.

 Both small businesses and nonprofits can learn from Earthtone9’s example, because it shows how effective content (in this case a free album and the fan-funded EP) can be in capturing potential customers and supporters, as long as you have a way to follow up with them afterwards.
 That way, you can stay in touch and top of mind so, when you do have something to offer or a fundraising goal to make, you have a whole group of people already there to help.

-Learn everything you need to know about Facebook marketing at our Facebook 101 Page.
+Learn everything you need to know about Facebook marketing!
+Visit our Facebook 101 Page.